Getting from Oakland to Sausalito

 Shuttle Services to Sausalito

 Insiders Tip: This is a place where “buying local” also will save you time getting from Oakland to Sausalito.
 If you choose an Airport Shuttle service based in Marin County (where Sausalito is located), Sausalito is much more likely to be the first stop and everyone else has to take the side trip to drop you off.
 If you use one of the national services, you may have to endure multiple stops in San Francisco or the East Bay before you finally reach Sausalito.
-Local shuttles include Marin Door-to-Door and Marin Shuttle.
+Local shuttles include Marin Door-to-Door.

 Rental Cars and Driving to Sausalito

 There are two almost-equal routes from Oakland to Sausalito, one passing through San Francisco via the Bay Bridge and the other avoiding it via the Richmond – San Rafael Bridge.

 Going through San Francisco is a shorter journey but covers more traffic-choke-points.
 Every local has an opinion on which way is better — if you use a navigation app like Waze it will analyze current traffic and give you a recommendation.

 To travel from Oakland to Sausalito, follow the signs for the 880 Freeway as you leave Oakland Airport and take the lane labeled “880 North“.
 After about 9 miles you will come to a fork for the Bay Bridge and Interstate 580.
 Stay to the right and merge into Interstate 580 towards Berkeley — do not take the Bay Bridge.
 For a few miles this stretch of freeway is both Interstate 80 and Interstate 580, so if you see two signs here it’s OK.